harmonoid/harmonoid/README.md

 The app is meant to be used in such a way, that you download your favorite music offline & listen it whenever without internet connection.

 ###### :arrow_down: Android users can download pre-compiled APK here: [Download](https://github.com/alexmercerind/harmonoid/releases/download/v0.0.1/harmonoid-v0.0.1-pre-release.apk) (Changelog: [v0.0.1-pre-release](https://github.com/alexmercerind/harmonoid/releases/tag/v0.0.1))
+###### NOTE: You might see a dialog "Your phone and personal data are more vulnerable to attack by unknown apps." when installing this app.
+But let me tell you that, this app is safe as you are seeing the code in this repository & secondly the app will not ask for any of your device permissions at all (not even storage).
+So, you are safe.
+Still, it is your choice.

 ## :warning: THIS IS JUST A PRE-RELEASE